YotpoLtd/katya-scaffolder-example/copy/frontend/create-petite-vue-widget/skeleton/README.md

 1. Enable local overrides (Developer Tools -> Sources -> Enable Local Overrides)
 2. In the sources panel, create a new folder called js-overrides (best inside Development folder not inside the project folder)
-3. Refresh and locate the relevant app.js under Network (the one sent from widget-promoted-products), right click and select Save for overrides
+3. Refresh and locate the relevant app.js under Network (the one sent from ${{ values.repo_name }}), right click and select Save for overrides
 4. In the root folder of your module project, run npm run build:chrome

 ### Check widget version in production environment